CrossR/rockbox_db_py/README.md

   - This is REALLY useful for things like the genre, where you can "canonicalize" a list of genres to a single genre, significantly reducing the entries in the database.

+#### Sync GUI

+Building on the RockBox DB Parsing Library, there is a simple GUI app for all your basic syncing needs.

+That is:

+ - Build a basic, on device DB for quick look-ups of your music collection.
+ - Then, using that, sync over changes (new files, updated files, deletions).
+ - Once the changes have been visually checked in the GUI, apply all the updates to your device.
+ - Finally, with the click of a button, build a new, updated rockbox DB in a few seconds, copying over some of the useful playback stats etc, and backing up the old DB.

+Ideally, you should be able to run the GUI, get your device in sync, and have an updated DB to start playback instantly, only limited by the time it takes to sync your music, and then a few more seconds to build your DB, rather than the minutes it can take on-device.

 # Current Caveats